lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ```
 No doubt this declaration raises a couple of questions, but I think one think we can all agree is that there's hardly any boilerplate code to be seen.

-There's a type declaration with private constructor, nothing of interest here.
+* There's a type declaration with private constructor, nothing of interest here.

-There's an interface which serves two purposes: it identifies this type as a `ValidationBlock`, and it ensures that you implement the `Validate` function.
+* There's an interface which serves two purposes: it identifies this type as a `ValidationBlock`, and it ensures that you implement the `Validate` function.

-There's a validation function declaration which is enforced by the aforementionned interface (so the compiler will _remind_ you to implement it) that is as simple as it can possibly be.
+* There's a validation function declaration which is enforced by the aforementionned interface (so the compiler will _remind_ you to implement it) that is as simple as it can possibly be.
 It's a function of the primitive type (`string` in this case) that returns a list of `Error` under specific conditions.

+Hopefully now you agree with me that declaring types with `FSharp.ValidatinBlocks` is reduced to the absolute minimum it could possibly be.

 | Package | NuGet |
 |---|:-:|